 The estimated share of IP revenue for MLK was applied to the capitation IP GME PMPM by rate cell.
 These calculations produced estimated MLK PMPMs by rate cell and in total.
-It should be noted the GME amounts utilized to produce the baseline amounts were prior to the removal of maternity costs.
+It should be noted, the GME amounts utilized to produce the baseline amounts are inclusive of projected maternity costs.
 This approach was taken so these adjustments did not impact the maternity supplemental payments (this is consistent with historical practice).
 A uniform percentage increase for the MLK component of the IP COS was established to provide the needed adjustments to reflect the required costs.
-The development of these adjustments also include a 4.025% administrative load, which aligns with administrative costs assigned to supplemental payments such as the maternity payment as well as the administrative load included with the Prop 56 physician directed payment add-on payments.
+The development of these adjustments also include a 3.675% administrative load, which aligns with administrative costs assigned to the maternity supplemental payment as well as the administrative load included with the Prop 56 physician directed payment add-on payments.
 An underwriting gain of 2%, also consistent with the other payment mechanisms previously mentioned, is included as part of the add-on payment.
-The total adjustment including administrative load and underwriting gain is estimated to be \$29.15 million across CY 2022 based upon enrollment projections.
+The total adjustment including administrative load and underwriting gain is estimated to be \$35.94 million across CY 2023 based upon enrollment projections.

-Included attachment labeled Exhibit C CY 2022 MLK IP Pass-through 2021 12.pdf contains the detailed components behind these calculations.
-The resulting PMPM add-on rates by rate cell are provided in the "Sum - Add-On Details" tabs within the attached spreadsheet CY 2022 AIDS Healthcare Foundation Rates 2021 12.xlsx.
+The resulting PMPM add-on rates by rate cell are provided in the "Sum - Add-On Details" tabs within the attached spreadsheet CY 2023 AIDS Healthcare Foundation Rates 2023 06.xlsx.